ibrahim-elshar/Civil-Utilities-Tools/README.md

 # HLC is a Hydraulic Losses Calculator that allows you to calculate all losses instantly from AutoCAD
 # PEXO is a tool to make an exaggerated offset respecting the vertical and horizontal scale provided for a LWPolyline specified by the user
 # RC pipe check is a program written in C language to check the safety of an RC pipe.
+# CRP7 is a tool to draw the crossing utilities on profiles.